vkhydras/orbit-wars-heuristic-bots/README.md

 # Orbit Wars - Heuristic Bots

 My personal archive of the heuristic bots I iterated and submitted to the [Kaggle Orbit Wars competition](https://www.kaggle.com/competitions/orbit-wars).
 Every file here is one of my own submissions across ~14 major versions and dozens of patches.
-Sharing as baselines for the community.
+Sharing as baselines.

 ## The Heuristic Ceiling